PrincyChaubey/Superstore_Sql_analysis/README.md

 ## Tools Used
 - PostgreSql(Data analysis ,Sql Queries)
-- MS Excel (Pivot Charts,Dashboard).
+- MS Excel (cleaning,Pivot Charts,Dashboard).

 ## Key Question?
 - What is the relationship between sales and profit?